exercism/scala/exercises/practice/space-age/.approaches/currying/content.md

 }
 ```

-This approach starts be defining the number of earth seconds in a year.
+This approach starts by defining the number of earth seconds in a year.
 Note the use of digit separators (`_`) makes long numbers more readable.

 The `calculate()` method is defined as a [curried][currying] function.